Home Compare ASML vs UI

 ASML Holding N.V. vs Ubiquiti: Which Stock Looks Stronger in 2026?

-Ubiquiti holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
+Ubiquiti holds the cleaner structural position, with the lead spread across profitability and growth.
 ASML does not offset that deficit through any equally strong structural edge elsewhere.
 In the market, ASML carries the stronger setup — intact trend against Ubiquiti's broken trend.
 That leaves a split case: the structural lead stays with Ubiquiti, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (ASML.AS: STOXX 600, UI: Russell 1000).
+Peer scores are normalised within each company's primary universe (ASML: Nasdaq 100, UI: Russell 1000).

 Trajectory Similarity